Donovan: Mellow Yellow

 On 24 October 1966, Epic released the single "Mellow Yellow", arranged by John Paul Jones and purportedly featuring Paul McCartney on backing vocals, but not in the chorus.
 In his autobiography Donovan explained "electrical banana" was a reference to a "yellow-coloured vibrator".
-The song became Donovan's signature tune in the US and reached No. 2 on the Billboard Hot 100, No. 3 on the Cash Box chart, and earned a gold record award for sales of more than one million in the US.
+The song became Donovan's signature tune in the US and reached No. 2 on the Billboard Hot 100, No. 3 on the Cash Box chart, and it earned a gold record award for sales of more than one million in the US.

 Through the first half of 1967, Donovan worked on a double-album studio project, which he produced.
 In January he gave a concert at the Royal Albert Hall accompanied by a ballerina who danced during a 12-minute performance of "Golden Apples".
 On 14 January, New Musical Express reported he was to write incidental music for a National Theatre production of As You Like It, but this did not come to fruition.
 His version of "Under the Greenwood Tree" did appear on "A Gift from a Flower to a Garden".

 In March Epic released the Mellow Yellow LP (not released in the UK), which reached No. 14 in the US album charts, plus a non-album single, "Epistle to Dippy", a Top 20 hit in the US.
 Written as an open letter to a school friend, the song had a pacifist message as well as psychedelic imagery.
 The real "Dippy" was in the British Army in Malaysia.
 According to Brian Hogg, who wrote the liner notes for the Donovan boxed set Troubadour, Dippy heard the song, contacted Donovan and left the army.
 On 9 February 1967, Donovan was among guests invited by the Beatles to Abbey Road Studios for the orchestral overdub for "A Day in the Life", the finale to Sgt.
 Pepper's Lonely Hearts Club Band.